studiohyperdrive/ngx-tools/projects/forms/README.md

 ### markAsDirty

 Calling this method on a `FormAccessorContainer` will recursively mark each `FormAccessor` and their corresponding `FormAccessor` children in the template as dirty.

+### UpdateValueAndValidity

+Calling this method on a `FormAccessorContainer` will recursively update the value and validity for each `FormAccessor` and their corresponding `FormAccessor` children in the template.

 ## build information
 This project has been build with: